kaist-cp/memento/evaluation/hash/README.md

 ## Run a single benchmark,

-You can run a single benchamrk with PiBench executable likes following command.
+You can run a single benchamrk with PiBench executable,

 ```
 ulimit -s 8192000